-- We discovered a total of 35 date ideas in or near Ligonier, Pennsylvania, including 27 fun or romantic activities in nearby cities within 25 miles like Johnstown, Latrobe and Indiana.
+- TripBuzz found 35 things to do with kids in or near Ligonier, Pennsylvania, including 28 fun activities for kids in nearby cities within 25 miles like Johnstown, Latrobe, Farmington and Indiana.

 Take in Story Book Forest, Confusion Hill, Alligator Swamp, Bubbling Springs, Jungle Catch or Net Climb when visiting Idlewild & SoakZone.
 Idlewild is a family amusement park situated near Ligonier, Pennsylvania, United States, about 50 miles east of Pittsburgh.